thamiluz/thamiluz/README.md

 - 👋 Hi, I’m @thamiluz
 - 💞️ I’m interested in Web and mobile applications.
 - 🌱 I’m currently learning the JS stack: React and Node JS with Express and Typescript.
-Apart from that, I am styding AWS and Clojure.

 <!---
 thamiluz/thamiluz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.